Schabolon/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning/paper/Approximate-Quantumness-Certification-of-NISQ-Devices-using-Machine-Learning.typ

       [],colspanx(9)[*Measurement Step Ranges*],[*Excluded QC*],..cnn_exclude_single.flatten().slice(1,)
     )
   ),
   caption: "Accuracy for the CNN.
 A single quantum computer is excluded from the training dataset.
-Only this excluded quantum computer is used as testset.",
+Only this excluded quantum computer is used as the test set.",
   kind: table,
 ) <cnn-single-qc-excluded>

 Building on the analysis of excluding single quantum computers, a more complex evaluation approach involves excluding every possible combination of up to 4 quantum computers without considering the order in which they are excluded.
 In this testing scenario, only the measurement data originating from the excluded QCs serve as the test set.
-This approach ensures that the models face scenarios where they must generalize well beyond the specific characteristics of any single QC.
+This approach ensures that the models face scenarios in which they must generalize well beyond the specific characteristics of any single QC.
-In the dataset, all 9 measurement steps were used, in order to achieve the highest possible accuracy, which would be a critical factor for real-world applications.
+All 9 measurement steps in the dataset were used to achieve the highest possible accuracy, which would be a critical factor for real-world applications.
 Averaging the accuracy across each number of excluded QCs provides a comprehensive view of how well each model adapts to varying levels of information scarcity.
 Among the three models, the FNN exhibits superior performance.
 As depicted in @accuracy-multiple-excluded-qcs, the FNN achieves an average accuracy of 96.6% when four quantum computers are excluded.